niteshkumar789/restaurant-review-system/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to open a PR or raise an issue.

 ---

 ## 📜 License

-This project is `licensed` under the MIT License.
+This project is `licensed` under the `MIT License`.

 ---

 ## ✨ Author
-Nitesh Kumar 3rd Year B.Tech (CSE)
+`Nitesh Kumar` 3rd Year B.Tech (CSE)